bitwalker/timex/README.md

 **How do I find the time interval between two dates?**

-Use `Date.diff` to obtain the number of seconds, minutes, hours, days, months, weeks, or years between two dates.
+Use `Date.diff` to obtain the number of milliseconds, seconds, minutes, hours, days, months, weeks, or years between two dates.

-**What is the support for time zones?**
+**What is the support for timezones?**

-Full support for retreiving local timezone configuration on OSX, *NIX, and Windows, conversion to any timezone in the Olson timezone database, and full support for daylight savings time transitions.
+Full support for retrieving local timezone configuration on OSX, *NIX, and Windows, conversion to any timezone in the Olson timezone database, and full support for timezone transitions.

-Timezone support is also exposed via the `Timezone`, `Timezone.Local` modules.
-Their functionality is exposed via the `Date` module's API, and most common use cases shouldn't need to access the `Timezone` namespace directly, but it's there if needed.
+Timezone support is also exposed via the `Timezone`, and `Timezone.Local` modules.
+Their functionality is also exposed via the `Date` module's API, and most common use cases shouldn't need to access the `Timezone` namespace directly, but it's there if needed.

 ## License